Safeguarding Sanding, Coating, Painting

 • Nosebleeds, sores, or even stomach ulcers or lung cancer due to long-term exposure

 Plus, aluminum dust can drift into every nook and cranny of delicate aircraft components and the shop floor, requiring excessive cleanup.
-Additional vac-sanding equipment can reduce excess dust, but this only covers about 80% of the toxic particulates, many of which are too small to see with the human eye.
+Additional vac-sanding equipment can reduce excess dust and airborne particles.
+But this only covers about 80% of the toxic particulates, many of which are too small to see with the human eye.

-Coating is also hazardous work because the chemicals required to prevent aluminum corrosion are particularly toxic, such as Alodine®, which is loaded with hexavalent chromium particulates.
-Aerospace and aviation manufacturers rely heavily on these coatings to ensure that every piece of the aircraft can withstand outdoor humidity or even salt air from overseas flights.
+Coating is also hazardous work because the chemicals required to prevent aluminum corrosion are particularly toxic.
+For example, Alodine® is loaded with hexavalent chromium compounds.
+Yet aerospace and aviation manufacturers rely heavily on these coatings to ensure that every piece of the aircraft can withstand outdoor humidity or even salt air from overseas flights.

-Disposing of the excess coating liquid waste requires employees to follow labor-intensive material handling protocols to comply with OSHA standards for waste disposal.
-Surface quality can also be compromised if coating isn’t conducted in a clean air environment.
-Airborne sanding particulates can compromise the coating gloss and can even prevent the coating from adhering properly to the aluminum.
+What’s more, employees must comply with OSHA standards when disposing of excess coating liquid waste.
+And as noted above, surface quality is compromised if coating work isn’t conducted in a clean air environment.
+Airborne particulates from sanding can easily compromise the coating gloss and can prevent the coating from adhering properly to the aluminum.

-Hexavalent chromium loaded paints also work exceptionally well at preventing moisture from corroding aircraft components during flight.
-Plus, before any paint can be applied, each workpiece must be sanded to remove any old surface coatings.
-Aerospace and aviation manufacturing employees then face a double hexavalent chromium risk from paint and sanding particulates.
+While hexavalent chromium-loaded paints work exceptionally well at preventing moisture from corroding aircraft components during flight, they put employees at risk for adverse health effects.
+Plus, before any paint can be applied, workers must sand each workpiece to remove any old surface coatings.
+Aerospace and aviation manufacturing employees then face a double hexavalent chromium risk from paint and sanding particulate matter.

-Aircraft paints may also contain volatile organic compounds (VOCs) and isocyanates which, like hexavalent chromium, are designed to withstand several years of flight missions.
+Aircraft paints may also contain volatile organic compounds (VOCs) and isocyanates which, like hexavalent chromium compounds, can withstand several years of flight missions.
 Less toxic paints are not an option for protecting aircraft surfaces, as these paints tend to be less durable.

-From respiratory irritations to cancer risks, aerospace and aviation manufacturing workers face a host of health threats from exposure to indoor air particulates produced by sanding, coating, and painting.
+From respiratory irritations to cancer risks, aerospace and aviation manufacturing workers face a host of health threats from exposure to indoor air pollutants produced by sanding, coating, and painting.

 Duroair industrial air filtration technology, paired with a flexible clean air enclosure, can be custom-engineered for aerospace and aviation cellular workflows.
 A single retractable enclosure may include a six-stage air filtration system with two exhaust units specific to both sanding and coating/painting airborne particulates.
 This customization enables workers to simply change out the filters specific to the tasks being performed in the same enclosure.